 by Michael King

 This book aims to put perennials into context within garden design; these plants may well be my passion, but they are not the whole story.

 From formal to romantic, to inspirational and naturalistic, every conceivable way of using perennials in gardens is covered and analysed.
-Perennial meadows are not named as such as these are my own and new way of working.
 However, Perennial Garden Design (entitled The Perennial Garden in the UK) looks at these plants in design terms and is filled with information of which plants will create the most effective display in different situations and in the different seasons of the year.

 All of the photographs were taken especially for the book and do, I think, illustrate the text well.
 Read more about the book here.

 In the UK and Europe purchase from Amazon.co.uk by clicking on the images below: